-For patients \leq 19 years of age with no prescription claims of a cancer drug or a sickle cell disease drug in the past 365 days, no ICD 10 diagnosis code indicating cancer, sickle cell disease, or palliative care submitted with their prescription claim, no ICD 10 diagnosis code indicating cancer or palliative care in their member health profile in the past 365 days, no history of an ICD 10 diagnosis code indicating sickle cell disease in their member health profile, or no hospice patient residence code submitted with their prescription claim: If the patient is \leq 19 years of age and has filled a prescription for at least a 7-day supply of an immediate-release (IR) or extended release (IR) and indicated for the member of the patient within prescription claim.
+For patients with no prescription claims of a cancer drug or a sickle cell disease drug in the past 365 days, no ICD 10 diagnosis code indicating cancer, sickle cell disease, or palliative care submitted with their prescription claim, no ICD 10 diagnosis code indicating cancer or palliative care in their member health profile in the past 365 days, no history of an ICD 10 diagnosis code indicating sickle cell disease in their member health profile, or no hospice patient residence code submitted with their prescription claim:

-extended-release (ER) opioid agent indicated for the management of pain within prescription claim history in the past 90 days under a prescription benefit administered by CVS Caremark, then the initial quantity limit criteria will apply (see Column A and Column B in the Opioid Analgesics IR Quantity Limits Chart below).
+If the patient has filled a prescription for at least a 7-day supply of an immediate-release (IR) or extended-release (ER) opioid agent indicated for the management of pain within prescription claim history in the past 90 days under a prescription benefit administered by CVS Caremark, then the initial quantity limit criteria will apply (see Column A and Column B in the Opioid Analgesics IR Quantity Limits Chart below).

-If the patient is \leq 19 years of age and does not have at least a 7-day supply of an IR or ER opioid agent indicated for the management of pain within prescription claim history in the past 90 days and the incoming prescription drug is being filled for more than a 3-day supply, then the claim will reject with a message indicating that the patient can receive a 3-day supply or submit a prior authorization (PA) for additional quantities.
+If the patient does not have at least a 7-day supply of an IR or ER opioid agent indicated for the management of pain within prescription claim history in the past 90 days (i.e., this is the patient's first fill of an opioid) and the incoming prescription drug is being filled for more than a 7-day supply, then the claim will reject with a message indicating that the patient can receive a 7-day supply or submit a prior authorization (PA) for additional quantities.
 The prior authorization criteria would then be applied to requests submitted for evaluation to the PA unit.
-If the incoming prescription drug is being filled for less than a 3-day supply, then the initial quantity limit criteria will apply (see Column A and Column B in the Opioid Analgesics IR Quantity Limits Chart below).
+If the incoming prescription drug is being filled for less than a 7-day supply, then the initial quantity limit criteria will apply (see Column A and Column B in the Opioid Analgesics IR Quantity Limits Chart below).